bimeister/.github/general-provisions/STYLE.md

 ### 1. Expressiveness is more important than brevity.

-> Developers with different expertise and different levels of immersion in the codebase are working on it.
+> All developers know the codebase differently.
+Developer expertise is also different.
 As we strive for continuous development of our projects, it is important that the codebase remains maintainable and extensible, no matter what language it is written in. \
 > For example, if we are writing Bash scripts, try to use full flags instead of shorthand ones, this will make your code readable even by people who are not particularly familiar with Bash:

 ```bash